Techdozo

 A GraphQL service can support the following operations

-1. Queries: queries represent READ operations.
+1. Queries: Queries represent READ operations.

-2. Mutation: mutation involves WRITE then READ operation.
+2. Mutation: Mutation involves WRITE then READ operation.

 Every GraphQL API defines a set of types that describe the data you can query on that API.
 A GraphQL request is validated and executed against that schema.